CloudCredo/vcap_cassandra/README.md

 6. Clone, build and deploy the Cassandra security module.
    <ol>
      <li>Clone and build the Cassandra Cloud Foundry security module.
-You can find the code and instructions on how to build to module at [cassandra_chastity] [8]</li>
+You can find the code and instructions on how to
+     build the module at [cassandra_chastity] [8] </li>
      <li>Copy the jar artifact to $CASSANDRA_INSTALL_LOCATION/lib</li>
      <li>Set authenticator and authority properties in $CASSANDRA_DEPLOYMENT/conf/cassandra.yaml to the below values:
          <ul>